 Now, let’s go a little further.
 To get an orchid to bloom, it needs the proper amount of water and sunlight (indirect of course).
 To get a testicle to make sperm, it needs the proper amount of testosterone (water) and follicle stimulating hormone (FSH, sunlight).
 You may be able to eke out a few sperm with only water or only sunlight, but not normal amounts and counts.

 The Pituitary Gardener

 Now the gardener tending this orchid is the pituitary gland.
-It controls how much water (testosterone) and sunlight (FSH) that the orchid (testicle) sees.
-The one fault of this gardener though is that he can only give the orchid water and sunlight together, and not separately, and he makes the decision to give both on how much water (testosterone) he senses is around.
+It controls how much water (testosterone) and sunlight (FSH) the orchid (testicle) sees.
+The one fault of this gardener, though, is that he can only give the orchid water and sunlight together, and not separately, and he makes the decision to give both based on how much water (testosterone) he senses is around.

 The medical word for this balance is homeostasis.
-Get yourself some, by taking great care of yourself and treating your body like a temple.
+You can achieve it by taking great care of yourself and treating your body like a temple.
 Then watch your orchid bloom!